Understanding the Effects of Distractors on Reasoning Vision-Language Models: Experimental setup

 \section{Experimental setup}

-Similar to \citep{inverse_scaling_ttc}, we focus on the \textit{sequential scaling}.
-That is, models scale by generating a longer reasoning trace, rather than utilizing parallel reasoning traces.
+Following \citet{inverse_scaling_ttc}, we study \textit{sequential scaling}, where models scale by producing longer reasoning trace rather than aggregating parallel reasoning traces.
+For each question, we sample five responses, rank them by reasoning length, and compute the accuracy of each rank across all questions.
+This repeated sampling is deliberate: it lets us compare responses to the same underlying problem, controlling for question difficulty and image complexity.
+Thus, the resulting length-accuracy curves reflect within-question variation in reasoning length, rather than across-question differences in problem hardness that could otherwise confound the analysis.

-\textbf{Models.} We evaluate four open-weight frontier reasoning VLMs at the model scales of 7--9B parameters, with various architectures and training recipes: Qwen3-VL-8B-Thinking \citep{qwen3vl}; GLM-4.1V-9B-Thinking \citep{glm41vthinking}; Intern-S1-mini \citep{interns1}; R1-OneVision-7B-RL \citep{yang2025r1}.
-Hereafter, we refer to these models without specifying their parameters.
+\paragraph{Models.} We evaluate four open-weight frontier reasoning VLMs in the 7--9B parameter range, spanning diverse architectures and training recipes: Qwen3-VL-8B-Thinking \citep{qwen3vl}, GLM-4.1V-9B-Thinking \citep{glm41vthinking}, Intern-S1-mini \citep{interns1}, and R1-OneVision-7B-RL \citep{yang2025r1}.
+For brevity, we omit parameter counts when referring to these models hereafter.

-\textbf{Reasoning budget.} Unlike reasoning language models \citep{inverse_scaling_ttc}, reasoning VLMs typically lack an explicit mechanism to control the reasoning budget.\footnote{We have also attempted controlling the reasoning length via prompting, which turned out to be ineffective; see \Cref{sec:suppl_D} for details.} Thus, we mainly focus on the setting of ``natural overthinking,'' i.e., the models naturally generating extended reasoning.
-We have limited the maximum number of reasoning tokens to $2048$.
-This quantity is sufficient in all cases considered, where the average reasoning length is less than $500$.
+\paragraph{Reasoning budget.} Unlike text-only reasoning models, reasoning VLMs typically lack an explicit mechanism to control the reasoning budget.\footnote{We have also attempted controlling the reasoning length via prompting, which turned out to be ineffective; see \Cref{sec:suppl_E} for details. } Thus, we mainly focus on the setting of ``natural overthinking,'' i.e., the models naturally generating extended reasoning \citep{inverse_scaling_ttc}.

-\textbf{Metrics.} Following \citep{inverse_scaling_ttc}, we primarily focus on the interplay between three elements: (1) the accuracy on the target task; (2) the reasoning length; (3) the number of distractors added to the image.
-Stepping further, we also measure and utilize the following metrics for analysis: \begin{itemize} \item Area of each object: We measure the area of the target and distracting objects appearing in the image, and how they affect the accuracy and the reasoning length.
-Precisely, we use the LangSAM to generate the mask for the pixels corresponding to the textual description of each object \citep{langsam}, and count the number of pixels. \item Proportion of key attributes: We parse the visual attributes that are mentioned in the reasoning trace, and analyze their relationship to each target or distractor class.
-To parse the reasoning trace, we provide the trace and structured instructions to the DeepSeek-V3.2-Exp \citep{deepseekai2024deepseekv32}. \end{itemize}

-\textbf{Other experimental details.} More details on the inference prompts and experimental protocol, such as the attribute extraction procedure, are provided in the \Cref{sec:suppl_B}.
+\paragraph{Metrics.} Following \citet{inverse_scaling_ttc}, we primarily focus on the interplay between three elements: (1) the accuracy; (2) the reasoning length; (3) the number of distractors added to the sample.